Siege of Rouen (1418–1419): Siege

 To besiege the city, Henry set up four fortified camps and barricaded the River Seine with iron chains, completely surrounding the city, with the English intending to starve out the defenders.
 The Duke of Burgundy, John the Fearless, had just captured Paris from the Armagnacs.
 He did not make an attempt to save Rouen and advised citizens to look after themselves.
 By December, the inhabitants were eating cats, dogs, horses, and even mice and the streets were filled with starving citizens.
 The city expelled more than 12,000 of the poor to save food, but Henry would not allow them to pass through the siege line, and they were forced to live without sustenance in the defensive ditch in front of the city wall.
 Even the English felt sorry for the starving people.
 On Christmas Day 1418, King Henry allowed two priests to give them food, but the day soon ended, and the people went back to dying miserably in the ditch.

 Despite several sorties by the French garrison, this state of affairs continued.
 On New Year's Eve, Boutellier asked for negotiations.
 Following ten days of negotiation, the defenders decided they would surrender on 19 January 1419 if no help had arrived, on the agreed terms that the surviving French would be allowed to keep their homes and property if they gave up 80 hostages, paid 300,000 gold crowns, and swore allegiance to the English.
-Blanchard, who had summarily hung English prisoners of war from the city walls, was one of three French notables beheaded by the English when Rouen fell.
+Blanchard, who had summarily hanged English prisoners of war from the city walls, was one of three French notables beheaded by the English when Rouen fell.